hanfak/topics-to-learn/persistance1/types/relational-db.md

   - The data is retrieved slowly from large tables because selection queries do table scans and, as the data grows, greater chunks of disk space need to be scanned.
   - This problem can be mitigated by adding indexes, so a much smaller collection of data is scanned before the right data is retrieved.
     - However, indexes have their own problem.
 Every time new data is inserted, index needs to be updated.
 This will make insertion operations slow, which may not be so good for multi-user interactivity scenario.
+- Relational databases have spent years optimizing the speed of writes, but their speed is limited by their durability and consistency guarantees.
+  - can only write as fast as their persistent memory will allow them to.
+Or as fast as they can process transactions, indexes, and foreign keys (especially if they have to block).
+- Sharding historically has been a huge pain point for relational databases.
+  - sharding data across a number of remote instances, you end up having to give up a lot of the consistency guarantees that relational databases provide
+- Most relational databases provide a lot of opportunities to degrade performance, usually by poorly performing queries